-- Net cash provided by operating activities.
-Cash provided by operating activities for the year ended December 31, 2023 was the result of net income of \$153.0 million, after adjusting for non-cash items such as depreciation and amortization and equity-based compensation, and a change in working capital of \$0.7 million.
-Cash provided by operating activities for the year ended December 31, 2022 was the result of net income of \$156.1 million, after adjusting for non-cash items such as depreciation and amortization and equity-based compensation, and a change in working capital of \$13.5 million. - Net cash used in investing activities.
-The decrease in cash used in investing activities for the year ended December 31, 2023 was primarily due to the net effect of property acquisitions and dispositions and capital expenditures related to lodging property renovations during each period.
-We closed the NCI Transaction in the first quarter of 2022 and the sale of the Hilton Garden Inn San Francisco Airport North in May 2022.
-Cash used in investing activities during the year ended December 31, 2023 primarily related to renovation capital during the period, the funding of the Onera Mezzanine Loan (see "Part II Item 8.
-Financial Statements and Supplementary Data Note 3 Investments in Lodging Property, net"), and the acquisitions during the year ended December 31, 2023 of the Residence Inn by Marriott in Scottsdale, AZ and the Nordic Lodge in Steamboat, CO, partially offset by the sale of a portfolio of four lodging properties in May 2023 and the sale of Hyatt Place in Baltimore (Owings Mills), MD in December 2023. - Net cash (used in) provided by financing activities.
-Cash used in financing activities for the year ended December 31, 2023 was primarily related to the net decrease in debt principal payments of \$17.3 million, the payment of dividends and distributions of approximately \$45.8 million and financing costs of approximately \$10.3 million related to the closing of our 2023 Senior Credit Facility and the recast of our \$200 Million GIC Joint Venture Credit Facility, partially offset by contributions by our GIC Joint Venture partner of \$20.4 million.
+• Net cash provided by operating activities.
+Cash provided by operating activities for the year ended December 31, 2024 was the result of net income of \$164.3 million, after adjusting for non-cash items such as depreciation and amortization, equity-based compensation, reversal of our valuation allowance on deferred tax assets, gain on the disposition of assets, and gain on extinguishment of debt, coupled with a net change in working capital of \$2.1 million.

+Cash provided by operating activities for the year ended December 31, 2023 was the result of net income of \$153.0 million, after adjusting for non-cash items such as depreciation and amortization, loss on write-down of assets, recovery of credit losses, and equity-based compensation, coupled with a net change in working capital of \$0.7 million.

-Cash provided by financing activities during the year ended December 31, 2022 was primarily the result of contributions from our joint venture partners of \$204.1 million for the NCI Transaction and the Brickell Transaction, borrowings of \$410.0 million under the GIC Joint Venture Term Loan for the NCI Transaction, offset by debt repayments, including the repayment of \$328.7 million of debt assumed as part of the NCI Transaction, the repayment of a \$62.0 million term loan in May 2022, debt defeasances of \$87.3 million and distributions to our joint venture partner of \$80.4 million during the year ended December 31, 2022.
+• Net cash used in investing activities.
+Cash used in investing activities for the year ended December 31, 2024 was primarily due to the acquisition of the 2024 Acquired Properties and \$89.3 million of renovation expenditures and \$5.2 million of development expenditures, partially offset by the sale of the 2024 Sold Properties, and the collection of a \$9.9 million tax incentive related to the NCI Transaction.

+Cash used in investing activities for the year ended December 31, 2023 was due to the acquisition of the 2023 Acquired Properties, the funding of the Onera Mezzanine Loan (as defined in "Part II - Item 8. - Note 4 - Investment in Real Estate Loans" to the accompanying Consolidated Financial Statements) of \$4.6 million, and \$89.6 million of renovation expenditures, partially offset by the sale of the 2023 Sold Properties.

+Net cash used in financing activities.
+Cash used in financing activities for the year ended December 31, 2024 was primarily due to the repayment of the MetaBank and Bank of the Cascades term loans with an aggregate total of \$94.7 million, the payment of dividends and distributions of approximately \$77.6 million, financing costs of approximately \$3.5 million related to the 2024 Term Loan and our GIC Joint Venture Credit Facility, and \$0.9 million related to shares acquired for employee withholding requirements, partially offset by net borrowings on our \$400 Million Revolver of \$10.0 million, contributions by our GIC Joint Venture partner of \$22.5 million and borrowings on our GIC Joint Venture term loan of \$50.0 million for the acquisition of the 2024 Acquired Properties.

+Cash used in financing activities during the year ended December 31, 2023 was primarily the result of net repayments on our outstanding debt of \$17.3 million, financing fees of approximately \$10.4 million primarily related to the amendment of our prior senior credit facility that was in effect during the year ended December 31, 2023 that was replaced by the 2024 Senior Credit Facility, dividends and distributions of approximately \$58.2 million, and \$1.4 million related to shares acquired for employee withholding requirements, partially offset by contributions by our GIC Joint Venture partner of \$20.6 million, and net proceeds from the sale of non-controlling interests of \$1.0 million.

-For information about our consolidated cash flows for the year ended December 31, 2022 compared with the year ended December 31, 2021, refer to "Part II - Item 7. - Management's Discussion and Analysis of Financial Conditions and Results of Operations - Cash Flow Analysis" of the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
+For information about our consolidated cash flows for the year ended December 31, 2023 compared with the year ended December 31, 2022, refer to "Part II - Item 7. - Management's Discussion and Analysis of Financial Conditions and Results of Operations - Cash Flow Analysis" of the Company's Annual Report on Form 10-K for the year ended December 31, 2023.

-Critical Accounting Estimates
+Critical Accounting Policies and Estimates